-Have your camera handy for the size 638½ work boot at Red Wing Shoe Company Museum and Store.
+Have your camera handy for the size 638½ work boot at Red Wing Shoe Store and Museum.
 The second floor of this downtown shop covers the evolution of work boots in America and includes some kid-friendly displays.
 Ask about weekday tours of the off-site factory.
 The store's main floor includes dress shoes, work boots and hiking boots; the basement is stacked with outlet bargains.

 Take a drive up Sorin's Bluff for great views of the town or hike up iconic Barn Bluff along the Mississippi River.
 Stop at Colvill Park to watch for eagles-especially during peak migration and mating season in March.
 You'll find another fine birding area 10 minutes south of Red Wing in Frontenac State Park, where trails run along steep wooded riverbanks.

 Delve into the city's roots as a pottery town dating to when a German immigrant used local clay to fashion sturdy salt-glazed stoneware in the 1860s.
 See bowls, crocks and jugs used by Minnesota's pioneers at the free, self-guided Pottery Museum of Red Wing.
 With mechanization in the early 1900s, the Red Wing company became one of the biggest pottery manufacturers in the world-even branching into elegant dinnerware.

 The museum is within Pottery Place Mall, a converted warehouse ranking as a favorite place for shopping.
 Find collectible Red Wing pottery or go a little "Mad Men" in your kitchen at Pottery Place Antiques, with close to 50 dealers under one roof.
 You'll find aisles packed with floral juice glasses, Watts ware, rare bottles, vintage hats and aprons, rare toys, beer glasses, old books and colorful quilts.
 It can be nirvana for antique lovers.

 Haven't shopped 'til you drop?
 Walk or bike along the 19-mile Cannon Valley Trail to wind down the day.